harshhkumar/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-A Movie Recommender System based on Content-Based Filtering with Cosine Similarity.
+A Movie Recommender System based on Content-Based Filtering .